Are Grits Healthy? Here's What a Dietitian Says

 - Stone Ground: These are the least processed form of grits and have the most fiber.
 Whole dried corn kernels are coarsely ground, which means all the whole-grain nutrients are maintained, including fiber and B vitamins.
 This variety usually has a heartier texture and strong corn flavor.

 - Hominy: The corn kernels are soaked in lime or lye, which softens the outer hulls.
-The outer hull is then removed, taking fiber with it.
-This retains the germ, which is filled with nutrients like B vitamins and vitamin E.
+The outer hull is then removed, along with the fiber.
+Still, the germ is retained, filled with nutrients like B vitamins and vitamin E.

-- Quick & Regular: These grits are very finely ground and have the hull and germ removed so they cook more quickly.
-They have a longer shelf life but unfortunately lose most of their nutritional value in processing.
+- Quick & Regular: These grits are finely ground and have the hull and germ removed, so they cook more quickly.
+They have a longer shelf life, but they, unfortunately, lose most of their nutritional value in processing.
 Often vitamins and minerals are added back in, so you may see "enriched" on the ingredients list.

 Are Grits Good for You?

-While stone-ground grits provide all the nutrients of a whole grain, the most commonly consumed grits are regular and instant versions that have been processed.
-Therefore, they have less fiber, vitamins and minerals.
-One cup of instant grits made with water has 2 grams of fiber and 3 grams of protein.
-Contrast that with 1 cup of cooked rolled oats, which has 4 grams of fiber and 6 grams of protein.
+While stone ground grits provide all the nutrients of a whole grain, the most commonly consumed grits are regular and instant versions that have been processed—They have less fiber, vitamins and minerals.
+One cup of instant grits made with water has 2 grams of fiber and 3 g of protein, whereas one cup of cooked rolled oats, which has 4 g of fiber and 6 g of protein.

 Can you eat grits if you have diabetes?

-Grits are an easy, versatile dish that can be good for you depending on the variety and how they are prepared.
-To give your grits a healthier makeover, opt for stone-ground grits and swap butter and cream for more nutritious toppings like olive oil and fresh whole foods.
+Grits are an easy, versatile dish that can be good for you, depending on the variety you choose and how they are prepared.
+Opt for stone-ground grits and swap butter and cream for other healthy toppings like olive oil and fresh whole foods to lower the saturated fat and sodium in your meal and give your grits a nutritious boost.